Attriumph/Web-Technology/Hi-Web performance Strategies.md

-## new 22 Web Performance Strategies
+## New 35 Strategies for improving Web Performance

 •	Minimize HTTP Requests
 •	Use a Content Delivery Network
 •	Add an Expires or a Cache-Control Header